jquast/wcwidth/docs/intro.rst

 - `jquast/blessed`_: a thin, practical wrapper around terminal capabilities in Python.

+- `jquast/telix`_:  A Modern telnet client especially designed for BBSs and MUDs.

 - `prompt-toolkit/python-prompt-toolkit`_: a Library for building powerful interactive command lines in Python.